S-jaemin/MedLY/README.md

 <br>

 - **Enhanced Security & Data Privacy**
-  All processes—including patient responses, consultation data, AI computations, and generated outputs—are handled **entirely on the edge device**, <strong>**ensuring complete data isolation**<strong> and preventing any risk of external data leakage.
+  All processes—including patient responses, consultation data, AI computations, and generated outputs—are handled **entirely on the edge device**, <strong>**ensuring complete data isolation**</strong> and preventing any risk of external data leakage.

 ---